-I don’t often “plan a unit”.
+I don’t often “plan a unit.”
 Recently I attempted to do so by learning about the eye.
-We hit a few items on the list, but I opted to place the unit on the eyes on the back burner.
+We hit a few items on the list, but I opted to place the unit’s eyes on the back burner.

 Truth bomb.
 I was wrong about being interested in learning about the eyes.
 The issue was that I came at it from the wrong angle and didn’t appeal to my son’s nature.